Rafaelfrb/my-travel-journal/README.md

 # my-travel-journal

-This is a static ReactJS page I build to show my travel journal.
+This is a static ReactJS page I built to show my travel journal.

 The design was provided in a challenge at Scrimba.com and the code was all done by myself using what I learned in section 2 of their React course.